-- (a) Except as allowed under §§ 12-304 through 12-306 of this subtitle eligible organizations in certain counties, machine distributors, disposal of machines), a person may not locate, possess, keep, or operate as lot machine in the state as an owner, lessor, lessee, licensor, licensee, or in any other capacity. - (b) A person who violates this section is guilty of a misdemeanor and on conviction is subject to imprisonment not exceeding 1 year or a fine of \$1,000 or both for each violation.
+- (a) Except as allowed under §§ 12-304 through 12-306 of this subtitle, a person may not locate, possess, keep, or operate a slot machine in the State as an owner, lessor, lessee, licensor, licensee, or in any other capacity. - (b) Å person who violates this section is guilty of a misdemeanor and on conviction is subject to imprisonment not exceeding 1 year or a fine of \$1,000 or both for each violation.